Doctor0Evil/.bithub/ReadMe.md

 ***

 **Tip:**
-No YAML formatting (like a front-matter block with triple-dashes) is used here to avoid conflicts in Markdown-only documentation.
-If you have YAML for configuration, keep it in its own `.yaml` files — not inside `ReadMe.md`.
-This ensures **YAML parsing errors are eliminated** and your documentation is clean and error free for your organization.
+YAML blocks (`---` and other config) should reside in dedicated `.yaml` files—**never inside `ReadMe.md`**—to ensure Markdown rendering and YAML parsing are error free and your project remains clean for contributors and automation.